stripe/pg-schema-diff/README.md

 Note, the library only currently supports diffing the *public* schema.
 Support for diffing other schemas is on the roadmap

 *Unsupported*:
-- (On roadmap) Diffing schemas other than "public"
 - (On roadmap) Adding and remove partitions from an existing partitioned table
 - (On roadmap) Check constraints localized to specific partitions
 - Partitioned partitions (partitioned tables are supported but not partitioned partitions)